 Felony Theft Statistics and Trends

 Leave a CommentFelony theft is a crime that has the potential to drastically alter an individual’s life, with legal consequences that can include imprisonment and hefty fines.
 A conviction can have long-lasting effects on a person’s ability to work, find housing, and maintain relationships.
 If you are at risk of facing felony theft charges, it is important to understand the laws surrounding this offense and how recent trends could affect your case’s outcome.
+Contact one of our Tacoma felony theft lawyers today for help!

 What Counts as a Felony Theft in Washington?